 - aioli and salad greens, to serve

 - Place brussels sprouts, zucchini, spring onion, garlic, halloumi, egg, potato starch, buckwheat, basil and paprika in a large bowl.
 Mix well to form a thick batter.
+If the batter is too dry, add a tablespoon or two of water.

 - Drizzle a tablespoon or two of olive oil in a large frying pan on medium.
 Dollop the batter in two heaps, flattening each to about 10-12cm in diameter.
 Reduce heat to medium-low and cook the fritter for a couple of minutes on each side, turning carefully to ensure it is evenly browned.